rastafari669/task/README.md

 DB_PASSWORD=root

- Open a new terminal and navigate to laravelapi folder and follow the instructions:
+Open the terminal and navigate to laravelapi folder and follow the instructions:

 Run composer install or php composer.phar install